 These are made of extremely dense foam of some kind; you can google it and find out; but I am telling you Costco carries them; they are in a box; it's takes a full day for them to unfold; they do not have springs, etc; made completely differently.
 A queen size one at Costco is $499 or was; they do not carry anything smaller than the queen there; or didn't; haven't been there or looked; you can find them on line; not sure where else; but folks I am letting you know right up front: they are unlike anything you ever used; and they are quite simply unbeatable.

 Don't think of "foam" like an egg crate thing; it was designed by Nasa; and it is incredible!

 I have foam mattresses on all my beds, and everyone who sleeps on them remarks on the comfort.
 I don't have the fancy memory foam either, just a good quality foam mattress.
-There are no coils poking you ever, and no hard spots.
-They are generally less expensive than coil spring mattresses, and the one I am sleeping on is 10 years old, and doesn't yet need replacing.

 Our pillow-top mattress was not top of the line 6 years ago when we bought but it was certainly an upgrade from our previous hand me down.
 Recently, my wife and I have not been sleeping as well and I was noticing the pillow-top was not as comfy as I had remembered it being.
 We knew we would be getting a new mattress soon but our son's old futon was a higher priority to replace.